Wii Remote: Memory

 The Wii Remote contains a 16 KiB EEPROM chip of which a section of 6 kilobytes can be read and written to by the host.
 Part of this memory is available to store up to ten Mii avatars, which can be transported to use with another Wii console (but it can be used to upload Miis to the Mii Parade and keep it on the console (by copying Mii to remote, moving Mii to parade from console, and then moving from remote to the console)).
 4,000 bytes are available for game use before the Mii data.
 Pokémon Battle Revolution and Super Swing Golf also use this memory.
 This function is also used in Super Smash Bros.
 Brawl, allowing the user to save controller configuration data to the Wii Remote.
 Monster Hunter Tri also uses this function by allowing players to save their profiles to the Wii Remote.
 Pokémon Rumble uses this section to store Pokémon.
-Carnival Games: Mini Golf and Club Penguin: Game Day! use this to store the player's in game avatars.
+Carnival Games: Mini Golf and Club Penguin: Game Day! as well as other games use this to store the player's in game avatars.
+The game Petz: Monkey Madness allows players to transport their monkey between copies of the game.

 Power source

 The Wii Remote uses two AA size alkaline batteries as a power source, which can power a Wii Remote for 60 hours using only the accelerometer functionality and 25 hours using both accelerometer and pointer functionality.
 In May 2013, Nintendo announced a rechargeable battery and dock accessory, and various third-party manufacturers market charging solutions for the controller (see Wii Remote Chargers).
 Nintendo's industrial designer Lance Barr said that the Wii Remote's expansion port is unsuitable for internal battery charging.
 The only type of (externally charged) rechargeable battery supported is nickel-metal hydride (NiMH).
-A 3300µF capacitor provides a temporary source of power during quick movements of the Wii Remote when connection to the batteries may be temporarily interrupted.
+A 3300 μF capacitor provides a temporary source of power during quick movements of the Wii Remote when connection to the batteries may be temporarily interrupted.
 If the Wii Remote is not used for more than 5 minutes, such as when the player is using a GameCube controller, it will shut off, and can be re-activated by pressing any button (this was also the case when using a now discontinued video-on-demand service).
 Games are able to determine and react to the current battery life of Wii Remotes, with certain games using unique, extra-diegetic methods of alerting the player to low battery life.